XinFinOrg/Docs-IF/docs/Guide/Conduct_POC.md

 * Copy a env.example file from XinFin-Node directory and name it as a .en
 * Open .env file and edit values for following

-- INSTANCE_NAME : A Display name of your masternode
+- INSTANCE_NAME : A display name of your masternode
-- CONTACT_DETAILS : Your Email ID
+- CONTACT_DETAILS : Your Email Id

 ![overview](/assets/xinfin-node.png)